open-dis/open-dis-csharp/README.md

 - Install .NET SDK 5.0 from : https://dotnet.microsoft.com/download/dotnet/5.0
 - Depending on your OS, call build.ps1 or build.sh
+-- To compile in release : build --configuration release -- To compile in debug : build

 The available commands are :
 - Restore : Restore all dependencies from Nuget